 And if you like science, one thing you'll find is that Golden has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 A relatively large number of people in Golden telecommute to their jobs.
 Overall, about 9.53% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Golden is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Golden enrolled in college, Golden has a number of services, amenities and opportunities geared towards the needs and activities of students.

+Golden is a somewhat ethnically-diverse city.
 The people who call Golden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golden residents report their race to be White, followed by Asian.
 Important ancestries of people in Golden include Irish, English, Italian, and Polish.